-What is SSL?
+What is TLS and SSL?

-Simply put, SSL (“Secure Sockets Layer”) is a method of encryption that lets a website visitor use that website securely, making it much more difficult for attackers to view information that the visitor sends to the website (such as a password or a credit card number).
+SSL (“Secure Sockets Layer”) is a method of encryption that lets a website visitor use that website securely, making it much more difficult for attackers to view information that the visitor sends to the website (such as a password or a credit card number).

 You can think of the connection between your web browser and a particular website as a real-time “mailman.”
 The mailman sends letters (data) back and forth between the sender and receiver.
-When a website doesn’t have a SSL security certificate, the equivalent would be someone writing a postcard and putting it into the mail.
+When a website doesn’t have a TLS security certificate, the equivalent would be someone writing a postcard and putting it into the mail.
 Anyone who handles that postcard between the sender and the receiver can easily read what is written on the postcard.

-SSL Increases Google SEO
+TLS Increases Google SEO

-Where To Purchase a SSL Security Certificate
+Where To Purchase a TLS Security Certificate